-- Hypocritical Humor: the love-'em-and-leave-'em Duke is the one claiming that "Woman Is Fickle"?
+- Hypocritical Humor: The love-'em-and-leave-'em Duke is the one claiming that "Woman Is Fickle"?
 (Alternatively, he's just using this as his excuse for his philandering ways, at which point he is still a jerkass but no longer a hypocrite.)

 - Idiot Ball: How do the courtiers kidnap Gilda?
 By getting Rigoletto to help them.
 Somehow he doesn't notice the geography and goes along with it.

-- The Ingenue: Gilda
+- The Ingenue: Gilda.

 - In Love with the Mark: Maddalena.
 And when she ought to know better, too, since she's done this for Sparafucile's other victims before.

-- Instant Seduction: The Count.
+- Instant Seduction: The Duke.
 He's good.